kwojtek/nginx-rtmpt-proxy-module/README.md

 TARGET-RTMP-SERVER.COM:1935 - connection url to rtmp server (for example ngxinx with nginx-rtmp-module).
 EXTERNALIP - your external IP interface.
 Remeber to set it in "rtmpt_proxy_ident".

-rtmp_timeout - timeout in writing to rtmp server - in ms default 2000
+rtmp_timeout - timeout in writing to rtmp server - in sec. default 2
-http_time - timeout during waiting for http request - in ms default 5000
+http_time - timeout during waiting for http request - in sec. default 5

 Statistic page configuration: